 19. Avoid Indexing of Admin Section from Search Engine Spiders

-Search engines like Google, mainly crawl all the pages of your website and index all the contents placed on those pages unless they are not informed to not to do that.
+Search engines like Google, mainly crawl all the pages of your website and index all the contents placed on those pages unless they are not informed not to do that.
 Keep in mind that as a website owner you should not allow indexing of your admin area and other sensitive parts of your website.
-One of the ideal ways to stop crawlers from indexing the admin part of your website is by creating robot.txt file and place the following code in it:
+One of the ideal ways to stop crawlers from indexing the admin part of your website is by creating a robot.txt file and placing the following code in it:

 You can put whatever you want to avoid from block inside the robot.txt file by following Disallow:*/file name/

 These are a few of the most important tips you can use to secure your WordPress website.